Subscribe to join thousands of other ecommerce experts

 So why not ease this pain of having “bits and pieces” in various places?

 We are releasing a new core capability of Whoop!, our Google Shopping management solution.
 This new feature set is called Shopping Insights.
-It begins with the integration of features from our PPC data visualization tool, Orbiter – but it will become much more than that.

 What we offer: